schatzlab/appliedgenomics2021/assignments/assignment3/README.md

 ### Expected Output for sample.fna

-Here are the answers that we expect when using sample.fna (instead of the Staphylococcus aureus reference genome) - please use this to verify the correctness of your code.
+Here are the answers that I got when using sample.fna (instead of the Staphylococcus aureus reference genome).

 - 3a: Number of nodes = 99219, Number of edges = 99254.